etienneguevel/dinot4d/notes/distributed.md

 - sets additional Slurm job parameters
 - initialize a tasl instance with the provided args
 - submits the task to the slurm cluster using the executor

+## Work with `torchrun`

+The `dinov2/train/train.py` script is made to work with `torchrun`.
+By calling it with the expected arguments it will launch the training.